Parenting time (formerly access)

-Access is the right to visit—or be visited by—your children.
-It also means the right to get information on your child’s health, education and well‑being.
+Parenting time (formerly access) is the right to visit—or be visited by—your children.
+It also means the right to get information on your child’s health, education and well being.

-People often get confused by custody and access.
-Custody is when you have the right to make decisions about how to care for and raise your child.
-For more information, please visit the custody page.
+People often get confused by decision-making responsibility (formerly custody) and parenting time.
+Decision-making responsibility is when you have the right to make decisions about how to care for and raise your child.
+For more information, please visit the decision-making responsibility page.

 Visits happen at regular, set times.